Donating Yiddish books is simple, it’s easy, it’s tax deductible—and best of all, it’s a mitsve.

 We also accept:

 - English translations of Yiddish works and books directly relating to Yiddish language and literature

 We cannot accept:

-- Siddurim (prayer books) and makhzeyrim (High Holiday prayer books);
+- Sidurim (prayer books) and makhzoyrim (High Holiday prayer books) with no Yiddish text

-If you are unsure of what you have -- particularly if you are having a hard time distinguishing between Hebrew and Yiddish – simply send us photocopies of a few sample title pages.
+If you are unsure of what you have—particularly if you are having a hard time distinguishing between Hebrew and Yiddish—simply send us pictures or photocopies of a few sample title pages.
 (Remember that Hebrew and Yiddish books open from right to left.)
-We’ll get back in touch with you promptly and let you know exactly what you have –and whether or not the titles are of interest to the Yiddish Book Center.
-Title pages can be sent to us by fax at 413-256-4700, or else mailed to us at Book Donations, Yiddish Book Center, 1021 West Street, Amherst, MA 01002.
+We’ll get back in touch with you promptly and let you know exactly what you have and whether the titles are of interest to the Yiddish Book Center.
+Title pages can be sent to us by by email to email@example.com, by fax at 413-256-4700, or by mail to Book Donations, Yiddish Book Center, 1021 West Street, Amherst, MA 01002.

 How can I ship books myself?

 First, you’ll have to pack them into small, sturdy cardboard boxes.
 Empty boxes from a local store are fine, but please note that the Post Office will no longer accept parcels packed in recycled liquor boxes.
-Please have rakhmones on the postal workers -- and our staff! -- and don’t pack more than 20 or 30 books (20-25 pounds) to a box.
+Please have rakhmones on the postal workers—and our staff!—and don’t pack more than twenty or thirty books (twenty to twenty-five pounds) to a box.

 Yiddish Book Center